AGhost-7/mk-fn/readme.md

 Here are some reasons why you would use this instead of other libraries.
 - [Performance](http://jsperf.com/functions-with-custom-length).
-- Security:  The alternative workaround is to use `eval`, which depending on what your security is, might not be acceptable.
+- Security:  The alternative workaround is to use `eval`, which depending on what your security policy is, might not be acceptable.
 - Flexibility: This module supports up to 27 arguments, more than you'll ever need.

 ```javascript